TruSat/trusat-learn/docs/trusat-charter.md

 ## Overview and Definitions

 TruSat is an open source, citizen-powered system for creating a trusted record of satellite orbits in service of the long-term sustainability of outer space activities.
-This TruSat System comprises two main elements: Satellite Observers, who make and report satellite observations, and TruSat Softwarethat autonomously processes observations of a satellite from multiple points around Earth into an orbit prediction and confidence assessment of that prediction.
-Space Sustainability Advocates1may task the TruSat System to observe satellites of interest for sustainability purposes,2andutilize the resulting data.
+This TruSat System comprises two main elements: Satellite Observers, who make and report satellite observations, and TruSat Software that autonomously processes observations of a satellite from multiple points around Earth into an orbit prediction and confidence assessment of that prediction.
+Space Sustainability Advocates may task the TruSat System to observe satellites of interest for sustainability purposes and utilize the resulting data.

 The TruSat System is developed and maintained by the TruSat Open Source Community.
 In addition to developing the TruSat Software, this global community of Contributors provide valuable input on feature roadmaps, author documentation and other content that enable participation by a diverse range of Contributors, and translate them into multiple languages.

 The TruSat Charter specifies the governance arrangements for the TruSat System and Open Source Community.
 The Charter will be regularly revised to meet the governance needs of the Community and to give effect to the Principles enumerated in Section 1.
 Each version of the Charter is identified by an Epoch: a period measured in time or milestones in which that version is in effect.
 At the conclusion of an Epoch, the Charter will be revised in accordance with the procedures it specifies.
-Epoch1 will remain in effect until the release of version 0.2 of the TruSat Software, at which point the Charter will be revised for Epoch 2.
+Epoch 1 will remain in effect until the release of version 0.2 of the TruSat Software, at which point the Charter will be revised for Epoch 2.
 As specified in Section 3, the Epoch 2 revisions will specify transparent processes for tasking the TruSat System—functionality to be introduced in the v0.2 release—and a more detailed governance framework for open source software development.

 Governance of the TruSat Community will be progressively decentralized, as specified in Section 1.
 Epochs 1 and 2 are experimental “incubation” periods for both the Software and the Community.
 The v0.1 release of the Software was developed by ConsenSys Space, which is also developing v0.2.
 Beginning in Epoch 2, Open Source Community contributions will be integral to building out the Software Roadmap.
 Whereas Community governance will initially be based upon a “benevolent leader” model—in which ConsenSys Space makes decisions in consultation with the TruSat Partners—the governance model will progressively evolve toward a “meritocratic model” in step with the growth of Community contributions to the software.